 Let’s face it.
-Great video must have great audio because if the audio stinks, people will not watch the video.
+Great video must have great audio because if the audio quality isn’t so great, people typically will not watch the video.
 With so many people starting or continuing to produce video blogs, aka vlogs, including great audio is not an option, it’s a requirement.

 Here’s another reality.
 Unless you have a higher end camera with a really good preamp and support for low impedance microphone inputs, you’ve only got the in-camera microphones.
 And to be accurate, they are lousy.
 Certainly they record audio.
 Along with buckets of noise, hum from fluorescent lights, every touch of the camera, creaking of the mount or tripod, and on and on.
 The noise makes the audio unusable unless you spend days in audio post-production playing with expensive and complex filters, and they still may not fix things.